 It starts slow on Thursday night and quickly picks up steam and finishes strong Sunday evening.
 Once it gets going, it is an intense weekend (not a relaxing weekend), but yet renewing for most.
 The Dallas Emmaus Community offers both several men’s and women’s retreats in the North Texas area (and several more are available through the Denton Emmaus).
 There is a small fee for the accommodations and food.

-Several hundred members of our church have been on the Walk, so contact any one you know that has been on the Walk (or one of our HPUMC Emmaus Leadership Team listed below) about attending.
-You won’t regret it - it might change your life!
+Several hundred members of our church have been on the Walk, so contact any one you know that has been on the Walk about attending.
+You won’t regret it; it might change your life!

 Check the Dallas and Denton Emmaus websites to find out future dates for walks.